What Is a Good PSAT Score?

 Freshmen can also take the PSAT, either in the fall with the PSAT/NMSQT or in the spring with the PSAT 10.
 Some schools may encourage or require students to take the test as a warm-up for the high-stakes, timed tests they’ll face on the SAT.
 However, it is considered mere practice at that early stage in high school.
 The CollegeBoard does offer a PSAT 8/9, which is a slightly shorter and content-light version of the PSAT.
 Only take the test if your child is dead set on a National Merit Scholarship and wants to get a head start on the PSAT.

-ALSO CHECK OUT: How Long Is Real Estate School?
+ALSO CHECK OUT: How to Negotiate Salary

 In general, your child’s freshman year should be spent concentrating on coursework and adjusting to high school rather than preparing for a test that is not appropriate for their grade level.